-Employees who receive tips are covered by the FLSA and therefore must be paid the applicable hourly minimum wage.
+Employees who receive tips are covered by the FLSA and therefore are paid the hourly minimum wage.
 A tipped employee is someone who typically receives more than \$30/month in tips.
 Employers can take advantage of a maximum tip credit of \$5.12, which results in employees receiving an hourly wage of \$2.13 (\$7.25 minimum wage minus \$5.12 tip credit).
-Employers who elect to take advantage of this tip credit must inform employees of their intention to do so, and must use a consistent tip credit for both regular and overtime hours.
-Additionally, if the applicable state tip credit is lower than \$5.12, the employer may take advantage only of this lower amount.
+Employers who elect to take advantage of this tip credit must inform employees of their intention to do so and use a consistent tip credit for regular and overtime hours.
+Additionally, if the state tip credit is lower than \$5.12, the employer may take advantage of only this lower amount.

-Employers cannot use an employee's tips for any purpose other than a tip credit against wages owed, or as part of a tip pool.
+Employers cannot use an employee's tips for any purpose other than a tip credit against wages owed or as part of a tip pool.
 A tip pool, in which all employee tips are added together (pooled) and then divided amongst employees, is permissible under the FLSA.
-However, these employees each must receive the applicable hourly minimum wage, and the pool must include only employees who regularly receive tips.
+However, these employees each must receive the applicable hourly minimum wage and the pool must include only employees who regularly receive tips.

 WARNING!

-Regardless of whether an employer elects to utilize a tip credit, under no circumstance may that employer retain an employee's tips.
+Regardless of whether an employer uses a tip credit, under no circumstance may an employer retain an employee's tips.